In the words of Sophia Loren:

 …we came across the Clothing Museum, which is just a modified house with various displays of traditional costumes.

-But on the roof was a good insight into the rooftop balcony life of the houses of the old town.
+On the roof was the opportunity to gain a good insight into the rooftop balcony life of the houses of the old town.

-…traditional mosaic and carved entrances, their doors with patterns in black studs…
+You stroll past traditional mosaic and carved entrances, their doors with patterns in black studs.

 There are traditional, non-tourist cafés …

 These shops are for locals, selling an array of day-to-day goods, like spices…

 ..nuts and lentils…